themarchoffolly/pushme-pullyou/PITCHME.md

 @[19-28](Using GitPitch code-presenting with (optional) annotations.)

 Note:
-Keep it simple, try to highlight just one key message per slide.
+Keep it simple, try highlighting just one key message per slide.

 ---